godlikeS97/Google_Kaggle_GenAI_Bootcamp/README.md

 ## Course Content

 ### Day 1: Prompting and Evaluation
+- **Prompting Fundamentals**:
-- **Prompting Fundamentals**: Introduction to prompt engineering and best practices for working with LLMs
+  - Introduction to prompt engineering
+  - Best practices for working with LLMs
+  - Techniques for effective prompt design
 - **Evaluation and Structured Output**:
   - Techniques for evaluating LLM outputs
   - Automated evaluation methods